coherent-research/dcs-documentation/DCSUserGuide.md

 - Select **Admin > Metering settings** in the main navigation bar and then open the **Units** panel to display a table of all units.

 ## Adding a Unit
-- Click the **Add new unit** button at the top right hand of the unittable which will display an empty settings form.
+- Click the **Add new unit** button at the top right hand of the unit table which will display an empty settings form.
 - Enter the unit name.
 - Click **Save**.